Jebbly/Software-Rasterizer/README.md

 When the project is built, a sample 3D model of [Suzanne the Blender Monkey](https://thegraphicassembly.com/suzanne-blender-monkey-model/) should be copied to the same directory as the executable.
 Alternatively, you can provide your own filepath to a custom OBJ file.
 Furthermore, when compiling, the ``WIDTH`` and ``HEIGHT`` dimensions on ``include/framebuffer.hpp`` can be edited according to the dimensions of the terminal.

-For example, you can change the font size and layout of the Windows terminal for a more high-resolution render:
+For example, you can change the font size and layout of the Windows terminal for a more high-resolution render.
+The following screenshot is rendered in the Windows terminal with font size 6, width 633, and height 149:
 ![Suzanne on Windows](samples/suzanne.png)

 ## Testing